nicodex/HelloAmi/README.md

     (but note that 45.127 does not work with the tested AROS versions)
   - `***` as of this writing AROS `Version SVN50730, built on 2015-05-20`

-For an unknown reason the boot block doesn't work with the 0.7 (beta) ROM.
 Test configurations for [FS-UAE](https://fs-uae.net/) are included in `test/fs-uae/` (you might have to import the Amiga Forever ROMs first).
 The Amiga Forever `3.X` ROMs have not been tested, because the